Blog/Hexarelin Dosage Guide: Protocols

 How do I reconstitute a 5 mg hexarelin vial?

-Add 2.5 mL bacteriostatic water for 2 mg/mL concentration.
-100 mcg = 5 units on a U-100 insulin syringe.
-200 mcg = 10 units.
-Refrigerate and use within 28 days.
+Add 2.5 mL of bacteriostatic water to the 5 mg vial for a 2 mg/mL (2,000 mcg/mL) concentration.
+For a 100 mcg dose, draw 5 units on a U-100 insulin syringe.
+For 200 mcg, draw 10 units.
+Refrigerate after mixing and use within 28 days.

 Does hexarelin protect the heart?